HOPLAB-LBP/hoplab-wiki/docs/research/fmri/fmri-get-started.md

 4. **Follow the MR safety course**:
    And become an authorized user of the MRI-scanner (see below).

-**NOTE**: I didn't include the flowchart here as it contains personal contact information and is not fully up to date (?).

 ### Attend the MR safety course

 - **Course dates**: